openhab/openhab-addons/bundles/org.openhab.binding.teleinfo/README.md

 - Tempo mode
 - EJP mode

-### Teleinfo controller
+## Thing Configuration

 Before the binding can be used, a serial controller must be added.
 This needs to be done manually.
 Select __Teleinfo Serial Controller__ and enter the serial port.

-## Discovery

-_Describe the available auto-discovery features here.
-Mention for what it works and what needs to be kept in mind when using it._

-## Thing Configuration

-_Describe what is needed to manually configure a thing, either through the (Paper) UI or via a thing-file.
-This should be mainly about its mandatory and optional configuration parameters.
-A short example entry for a thing file can help!_

-_Note that it is planned to generate some part of this based on the XML files within ```src/main/resources/ESH-INF/thing``` of your binding._
+Once the serial controller added, electricity meters will be automatically discovered and a new thing named __Teleinfo ADCO #id__ will be created (__#id__ is  your delivery point number).

 | Thing type       | Parameter  | Meaning                        | Posible values |
 |------------------|------------|--------------------------------|----------------|